Danix002/Server-1-OtakuTube/README.md

 ## API Information

-This API is hosted on a server provided by Render.
+This API is hosted on a server provided by Render, check it out: "[https://server-1-otakutube.onrender.com](https://server-1-otakutube.onrender.com)".
 If the server becomes inactive or experiences issues, please contact the repository owners for assistance.

 ## Contact

-For any issues or questions, please reach out to:
+For any questions or inquiries, please contact [daniela.adelina94@gmail.com](mailto:daniela.adelina94@gmail.com).

-- Daniela Magrì
-- Alessandro Scicolone

 # API Documentation 📑